so07/Presenzialo/README.md

 ###### Daily report

 ```
-Presenzialo
+presenzialo
 ```

 ###### Report for a range of days

 ```
-Presenzialo --from YYYY-MM-DD --to YYYY-MM-DD
+presenzialo --from YYYY-MM-DD --to YYYY-MM-DD
 ```